-Island of Lost Souls: A History of Madness and Medicine on Roosevelt Island SOLD OUT
+Island of Lost Souls: A History of Madness and Medicine on Roosevelt Island

 Where: Boroughs of the Dead

 Price: $25 in advance, $30 at the door

 See other events in these categories:

 Meeting Point: Meet by the main entrance to Four Freedoms Park.
 Tour ends near The Octagon tower at the north end of Roosevelt Island.

 Tour Description: Now a pleasant, tight-knit residential community, Roosevelt Island was once an island of institutions inhabited by convicts, lunatics, and the destitute.

 City leaders in 19th century New York viewed the small East River island as an ideal locale for their social “outcasts,” and filled the island with a smallpox hospital, an almshouse, a penitentiary, and a lunatic asylum.
 A narrow spit of land surrounded by swirling waters with troublesome currents, Roosevelt Island certainly seemed the place to hide the city’s undesirables away.
 These days the island retains vestiges of its institutional past, some only recently restored and opened to the public for the first time in decades.

 Our tour visits the sites of these former almshouses, hospitals, laboratories, prisons and asylums, beginning with the eerie, romantic, and moody-looking neo-Gothic ruins of the smallpox hospital, moving to the site of the first laboratory in the country focused on pathological and bacteriological research, and finally to the site of the New York City Lunatic Asylum, built in 1841, which reporter Nelly Bly called a “human rat trap… easy to get in, but once there it is impossible to get out.”